aoih-uw/fish_eeg/README.md

 # Repository Folder Structure

-## src
-"source code"
-Contains all code for running programs.
-Each subdir represents a different process and contains a README for functions specific to that process.
+Here is your list with the **section headers sorted alphabetically** while keeping all descriptions exactly as-is:

+---

-## deps
+## assets

-"dependencies" (.gitignored)
-Storage location for auxillary programs that are not contained within conda or python.
+"Assets"

+Everything that website uses as a resource for showing data

 ## data

 "data" (.gitignored)

 Location for users to store their data used in this repo.

 ## docs

 "documentation"

 Location of pdfs and other documents which provide contextual information to the repository.

-## tools/passive_acoustic
+## examples

-"tools" "passive acoustic data"
-Auxillary folder for loading in public acoustic data to compare to audiogram.
+"examples"

+Examples of using the pipeline

 ## pages

-"Webpages"
+"webpages"

 Webpage structure for fisheeg project information

-## assets
-"Assets"
-Everything that website uses as a resource for showing data

 ## results

 "results"

 Final location of src products and project deliverables

+## src

+"source code"

+Contains all code for running programs.
+Each subdir represents a different process and contains a README for functions specific to that process.

+## test_data

+"test data"

+Example dataset used for testing

+## tests

+"tests"

+List of tests used for pipeline.

+## tools/passive_acoustic

+"tools" "passive acoustic data"

+Auxillary folder for loading in public acoustic data to compare to audiogram.